 All of this is about to change because of the Truchon decision.

-I am speaking to Bill , a bill that would eliminate the reasonable death forseeability safeguard and expand MAID, medical assistance in dying, to a larger number of people.
-I have been encouraged to speak to the bill because of the many letters and correspondence I have received from people in my constituency.
+I am speaking to Bill , a bill that would eliminate the reasonable death foreseeability safeguard and expand MAID, medical assistance in dying, to a larger number of people.
+I have been encouraged to speak to the bill because of the many letters and the correspondence I have received from people in my constituency.

 I have received some letters in support of expanding MAID, but the vast majority of the letters I have received encourage me to speak against expanding the availability of medical assistance in dying.

 Correspondence that I am receiving from constituents repeat two basic themes.
-First is that the reasonable forseeability of death safeguard should be maintained as an effective defence of societal interests and Canadian values.
+First is that the reasonable foreseeability of death safeguard should be maintained as an effective defence of societal interests and Canadian values.
 Second is that more should be done to expand palliative care services.

 To quote one person, let Canada be a society that is known for its modern and advanced palliative care services and not as a country that has ever expanding use of medical assistance in dying.
 We should alleviate the suffering, not eliminate the sufferer.